endermejia/endermejia/README.md

 I'm a Senior FrontEnd Developer.

-More than 3 years of experience in Angular and Typescript.
+In love with Angular and Typescript since 2019.

 Working at RICOH for the Public Administration.